TyrfingMjolnir/FMPXMLRESULT2generator/README.md

 # fmpxmlresult2nodeexpress.xslt
 This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to JSON route node for express, no records required.

+# fmpxmlresult2pgCOPY.xslt
+This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to postgres' COPY-format with records.

 License
 =======